AI and Academic Integrity

-However, the content of your submitted assessments must be your own work.
+With this in mind, unless you are specifically requested to do otherwise, the content of your submitted assessments must always be your own work.
 Presenting a Generative AI output or another person’s work as your own is a breach of academic integrity.
 You are expected to engage in good academic practice that is consistent with the University's six fundamental values of academic integrity: honesty, trust, fairness, respect, responsibility, and courage.

 For more comprehensive guidance on using AI in your studies, please click here to visit our Moodle module, "Generative AI: Developing your AI Literacy".

-You can also visit our extensive prompt bank to see examples of appropriate use of AI.
+You can also visit our extensive prompt bank to see examples of appropriate use of AI which foreground and enhance your critical thinking skills.
 Click here to access Kent AI Prompt Bank.

 The University recognises the potential for the use of Generative AI to enable academic dishonesty in assessments.
 The University is updating its regulations on academic misconduct to clarify Policy around the use of Generative AI in your learning and assessment.